lukeapage/node-markdown-spellcheck/data/README_en_GB.txt

 It has been extensively updated by David Bartlett, Brian Kelk and Andrew Brown:
-- numerous Americanism have been removed;
+- Numerous Americanism have been removed;
-- numerous American spellings have been corrected;
+- Numerous American spellings have been corrected;
-- missing words have been added;
+- Missing words have been added;
-- many errors have been corrected;
+- Many errors have been corrected;
-- compound hyphenated words have been added where appropriate.
+- Compound hyphenated words have been added where appropriate.

 Valuable inputs to this process were received from many other people - far too numerous to name.
 Serious thanks to you all